linz/basemaps/packages/server/README.md

 ## Developing

-When running the `@basemaps/server` in development mode, ensure `@basemaps/landing` page has been bundled
+When running the `@basemaps/server` in development mode, ensure `@basemaps/landing` page has been built and bundled

 ```bash
 yarn